-Validation Notices
+Validation Information

-If the entity is a "debt collector" (per step 1 of Module 1), follow steps 1 to 14 below; otherwise skip to step 7 below.
+If the entity is a "debt collector" (per step 1 of Module 1), follow steps 3 to 16 below; otherwise skip to step 17 below.
 Any entity that qualifies as a "debt collector" under the FDCPA must provide consumers with certain basic information about each debt it attempts to collect.
+If a debt collector also furnishes information about the debt, examiners should check to ensure the debt collector is in compliance with obligations under Regulation F related to "passive collections" (see Module 3).
+These obligations are covered under Module 3 but may be scoped into an exam under this module if Module 3 is not scoped into the exam.